 Required community regulations

 The SRWMO does not have a permitting or regulatory program, but does require that each member community have certain regulatory controls and performance standards in place (Table 15).
 The SRWMO has chosen this approach because these and other regulatory controls are already administered by the communities, because this allows communities the opportunity to customize their approaches to their individual circumstances, and in order to minimize SRWMO operating expenses.
-The local water plans must be updated within two years of SRWMO approval of this plan and ordinances must be updated within 180 days thereafter (MN Statutes 103B.235 subd.
-4).

 Table 15.
 Regulatory controls and performance standards required in each SRWMO community.